 At the time, I was the classic self-taught programmer, having learned BASIC and then 6502 assembly language so I could implement my own game designs.
 I picked up the August 1985 issue of Byte magazine to read about the then-new Amiga.
 It also happened to be the issue on declarative languages, featuring a reprint of Backus's famous Turing Award Lecture and a tutorial on Hope, among other articles.

 This was all pretty crazy stuff for an Atari 800 game coder to be reading about.
 I understood some parts, completely missed vast swaths of others, but one key point caught my imagination: programming without modifiable variables.
 How could that possibly work?
 I couldn't write even the smallest game without storing values to memory.
 It appealed to me for its impossibility, much in the way that I had heard machine language was too difficult for most people to approach.
-But while I had poured through assembly language listings of games in magazines, and learned to write my own as a result, there wasn't such direct applicability for functional programming.
+But while I had pored over assembly language listings of games in magazines, and learned to write my own as a result, there wasn't such direct applicability for functional programming.
 It made me wonder, but I didn't use it.

 Many years later when I first worked through tutorials for Haskell, Standard ML, and eventually Erlang, it was to figure out how programming without modifying variables could work.
 In the small, it's pretty easy.
 Much of what seemed weird back in 1985 had become commonplace: garbage collection, using complex data structures without worrying about memory layout, languages with much less bookkeeping than C or Pascal.
 But that "no destructive updates" thing was--and still is--tricky.